littleosbook/littleosbook/interrupts.md

 Interrupt Controller (PIC).
 The PIC makes it possible to map signals from the hardware to interrupts.
 The reasons for configuring the PIC are:

 - Remap the interrupts.
-By default, the PIC uses interrupts 0 - 15 for hardware interrupts, which conflicts with the CPU interrupts, so the PIC interrupts must be remapped to another interval.
+The PIC uses interrupts 0 - 15 for hardware interrupts by default, which conflicts with the CPU interrupts.
+Therefore the PIC interrupts must be remapped to another interval.
 - Select which interrupts to receive.
 You probably don't want to receive interrupts from all devices since you don't have code that handles these interrupts anyway.
 - Set up the correct mode for the PIC.

 In the beginning there was only one PIC (PIC 1) and eight interrupts.
-As more hardware were added to the computer, 8 interrupts were too little.
+As more hardware were added to the computer, 8 interrupts were too few.
 The solution chosen was to chain on another PIC (PIC 2) on the first PIC (see interrupt 2 on PIC 1).